 From historic recordings it is perhaps the logical next step here to go to ancient instruments.

 An archeological expedition in Ireland has uncovered a set of tuned wooden pipes -- 4100 years old.
 They suspect these were part of a musical instrument.
 Here is an article by archeologist Margaret Gowen, 4000 Year-old Music?
 Unique prehistoric musical instrument discovered in Co.
-Wicklow, Ireland, May 17, 2004. http://www.gaitadefoles.net/artigos/4000pipesenglish.htm.
+Wicklow, Ireland, May 17, 2004. https://www.gaitadefoles.net/artigos/4000pipesenglish.htm.
 (This copy of the article is at the web site of the Portuguese Bagpipe Society.
-It include a sample of the sounds from these pipes.)
+It includes a sample of the sounds from these pipes.)

 * * * * *

 Chinese researchers have discovered ancient flutes in excavations at Jiahu (Henan Province); some are intact and playable.
 The site has been dated using carbon-14 as being nearly 9000 years old; thus these flutes currently stand as the oldest playable musical instruments.
 The following link is to a press release from Brookhaven National Lab (a collaborator on the project, along with Chinese labs); it includes a picture of these ancient flutes and links to music files of them being played.
 Brookhaven Lab Expert Helps Date Flute Thought to be Oldest Playable Musical Instrument.
 Bone flute found in China at 9,000-year-old Neolithic site.
-September 22, 1999. http://www.bnl.gov/bnlweb/pubaf/pr/1999/bnlpr092299.html.
+September 22, 1999. https://www.bnl.gov/bnlweb/pubaf/pr/1999/bnlpr092299.html.

 This work was published: J Zhang et al, Oldest playable musical instruments found at Jiahu early Neolithic site in China.
 Nature 401:366, 9/23/99.

-* The abstract is freely available: http://www.nature.com/nature/journal/v401/n6751/abs/401366a0.html.
+* The abstract is freely available: https://www.nature.com/articles/43865.

-* A file of spoken "commentary", in Chinese, and a music file are freely available under supplementary information: http://www.nature.com/nature/journal/v401/n6751/suppinfo/401366a0.html.
+* A file of spoken "commentary", in Chinese, and a music file are freely available under supplementary information: https://www.nature.com/nature/journal/v401/n6751/suppinfo/401366a0.html.
 The commentary is item 2, the music file is item 3.
 (The file names that light up when you move the cursor over the links are helpful, but the files sizes stated are wrong.)

 * * * * *